NixOS/rfcs/README.md

 ## Process from Creation to Merge

-*In short, to get a major change included in Nix or nixpkgs, one must first get the RFC merged into the RFC repository as a markdown file under the `accepted` directory.
-At that point the RFC is accepted and may be implemented with the goal of eventual inclusion into Nix or nixpkgs.*
+*In short, to get a major change included in Nix or Nixpkgs, one must first get the RFC merged into the RFC repository as a markdown file under the `accepted` directory.
+At that point the RFC is accepted and may be implemented with the goal of eventual inclusion into Nix or Nixpkgs.*

 0. Have a cool idea!
 1. Fill in the RFC.
 Put care into the details: RFCs that do not present